nhgritctran/PheTK/README.md

 Example of ICD code data:
 - Each row must be unique, i.e., there should not be 2 instances of 1 ICD code in the same day.
 - Data must have these exact column names.
-- "vocabulary_id" column can be replaced with "flag" column with values of 9 and 10.
+- "vocabulary_id" column can be replaced with the "flag" column with values of 9 and 10.

 Example with "vocabulary_id" column: